As you can tell by my posts I love essential oils and use at least one ever day.

 Save Plastic Spray Pump Bottles

-If you buy essential oil based colognes, then each time you finish a spray bottle's worth, you have a handy reusable cologne dispenser to fill up with your own, homemade cologne blend.
+If you buy essential oil based colognes, then each time you finish a bottle, you have a handy reusable cologne dispenser to fill up with your own, homemade cologne blend.

 Save Aluminum Oil Bottles